Jenya705/mcapi-docs/event_tunnel/types/README.md

 Join event is called everytime when player joins to the server.

 ### Fields
-player: UUID - player uuid
+player: Player - player who joined

 ## Link